Travelling with your cat

 Most cats aren’t keen on travelling, feeling much safer at home where the world isn’t moving around them.
 Whether you’re heading to the vet or a little further afield, any journey can be stressful for our feline friends.

-With some careful preparation, you can make it easier and safer for you and your cat.
-Here are some top tips on how to make your necessary outings a positive experience for everyone involved.
+However, with some careful preparation, you can make travelling easier and safer for you and your cat.
+Here are some top tips on how to make your necessary outings a positive experience for everyone involved…

 What type of carrier is best for travelling with a cat?

-Knowing what cat carrier to buy can be difficult since they seem to come in all sorts of different shapes and sizes.
-Whatever you choose, the ideal cat carrier should be sturdy, lightweight, secure, ventilated and easy to clean.
+Knowing what cat carrier* to buy can be difficult, since they seem to come in all sorts of shapes and sizes!

 Other things to consider when buying a carrier include:

-Size – your cat should be able to lay down comfortably in their carrier and adjust as they need to while on the move but snug enough to ensure that they don’t hurt themselves inside.
+Size – your cat should be able to lay down comfortably in their carrier, adjust themselves as needed while on the move, yet be snug enough to ensure they don’t hurt themselves.

-Opening – cat carriers with a top opening can make visits to the vet easier since the cat doesn’t have to be removed immediately to be examined.
-When your cat needs to be taken out, you don’t have to worry about reaching in and losing the battle against sharp claws as you just need to lift them out.
+Opening – cat carriers with a top opening can make visits to the vet easier, since your feline friend doesn’t have to be removed immediately to be examined.
+When needed, your cat can be lifted gently out of their carrier, instead of having to worry about reaching in and losing the battle against sharp claws!

 Ventilation – make sure any cat carrier you’re considering provides adequate airflow and has ventilation openings on at least two sides.
 This will allow your cat to keep cool while viewing the world outside the carrier.

-Security – make sure all openings have some sort of locking mechanism so that your cat isn’t able to escape.
+Security – check all carrier openings have a locking mechanism, so your cat isn’t able to escape.

 How to get your cat used to their carrier